jovanlanik/wip/README.md

 or if you want to use the SDL2 backend:
 `$ ./configure.sh WINDOW_BACKEND=SDL2` and `$ make`

-Note that the SDL2 backend is behind GLFW and may not work correctly.
+SDL2 backend may not work correctly.